Idiocracy: Spin-offs

 In August 2012, Crews said he was in talks with director Judge and Fox over a possible Idiocracy spin-off featuring his President Camacho character, initially conceived as a web series.
 A week before the 2012 elections, he reprised the character in a series of short sketches for Funny or Die.
 Before the 2016 presidential election, Rolling Stone published an article stating that Judge and Cohen would produce Idiocracy-themed campaign ads opposing Donald Trump's presidential campaign if given permission from Fox to do so.
 Crews later told Business Insider that the ads would not go forward as planned, but that they would have featured Camacho wrestling in a cage match against the other candidates.

 Legacy

 During the 2016 Republican Party presidential primaries, the film's co-writer Etan Cohen and others expressed opinions that the film's predictions were converging on accuracy, a sentiment repeated by director Judge during the elections that year.
 At the time, Judge also compared Republican presidential nominee Donald Trump—who was later elected president—to the film's pro wrestler-turned-president Camacho.
 When asked about predicting the future, he quipped, "I'm no prophet, I was off by 490 years."

-Comparisons have been made between the film and Trump's presidency.
+Comparisons have been made between the film and Trump's first presidency.
 An article for Collider pointed out the ways in which Trump's positions echoed the political decisions of the characters in the film in areas such as science, business, entertainment, environment, healthcare, law enforcement, and politics.
 Internet memes have spawned comparisons to Trump and characters in the film.
+The comparisons resurfaced when Trump became president again in 2025.